2015 Ryedale District Council election: Party results

 The Conservative Party fielded 26 candidates for the 30 vacancies - 20 of whom were elected.
 There were 13 Independent candidates with 5 elected.
 Two Independent Groups were formed on the Council - one with the three members for Malton and one with the two members for Hovingham and Rillington.
 The Liberal Party fielded 10 candidates with 3 elected and the Liberal Democrats fielded 6 candidates with 2 elected.

-The Green Party fielded 8 candidates, non of whom were elected.
+The Green Party fielded 8 candidates, none of whom were elected.
 Likewise, the Labour Party fielded 7 unsuccessful candidates and the UK Independence Party fielded 6 unsuccessful candidates.

 Ward results

 30 Members were elected across 20 Wards.